$Z$-critical connections and Bridgeland stability conditions

 Of particular interest in the present work is the \emph{large volume limit}, when we consider $k \gg 0$ to be large (making the volume of $X$ with respect to $k\omega$ large).
 We show that the leading order condition for $Z$-critical connection is the \emph{weak Hermite--Einstein} condition, where we recall that a connection $A$ is a weak Hermite--Einstein metric if with $f \in C^{\infty}(X,\R)$ a function which integrates to the appropriate topological constant.

-\begin{lemma} In the large volume regime $k \gg 0$, the leading order condition for $A$ to be a $Z$-critical connection for a polynomial Bridgeland stability condition is given by the weak Hermite--Einstein equation.
-More precisely, there is an expansion in $k$ of the form where $c\in \R_{>0}$ is a positive constant depending on $\rho$, $\tilde U_2$ is the degree two part of the differential form $\tilde U$, and $\deg_U(E)$ is the degree defined as Equation \eqref{degU}. \end{lemma}
+\begin{lemma} In the large volume regime $k \gg 0$, the leading order condition for $A$ to be a $Z$-critical connection for a polynomial stability condition is given by the weak Hermite--Einstein equation.
+More precisely, there is an expansion in $k$ of the form where $c\in \R_{>0}$ is a positive constant depending on $\rho$ and the central charge, $\tilde U_2$ is the degree two part of the differential form $\tilde U$, and $\deg_U(E)$ is the degree defined as Equation \eqref{degU}. \end{lemma}

 To leading order, this is equivalent to which is the weak Hermite--Einstein condition with function

 \begin{proof} This follows from computing the leading order terms directly.
 Writing $Z_k(E) = r_k (\cos \varphi_k + i \sin \varphi_k)$, one computes